-BTW, that olive bucket FULL to the brim with pinecones in the first photo?
+That olive bucket FULL to the brim with pinecones?
+Not so much.
 I stuffed grocery bags in the bottom and the pinecones are only about four inches deep.

 Don’t look too closely at my home decor, it may blow away in a good breeze.

 Do you use pinecones this time of year?
 If so, what’s your favorite way to use them?